-The Foundation: The common thread woven throughout my career is leadership development best practices for C-level executives.
+- The Foundation: The common thread woven throughout my career is leadership development best practices for C-level executives.
 Shortly after graduating from college, I worked at Forrester Research for their Leadership Boards division.
-As part of the research interview teams with CIOs and CMOs of Fortune 100 organizations, I heard the firsthand accounts on how to motivate people and a workforce from those at the top of their game.
-One report on the Human Capital of IT was my first taste of the talent side of the business and it just made sense to me.
+As part of the research interview teams with CIOs and CMOs of Fortune 100 organizations, I heard firsthand accounts on motivating people and a workforce from those at the top of their game.
+One report on the Human Capital of IT was my first taste of the business’s talent side, and it just made sense to me.

-The Preparation: I had the distinct honor early in my career to support training workshops for Marshall Goldsmith’s coaching content.
+- The Preparation: I had the distinct honor early in my career to support Marshall Goldsmith’s coaching content training workshops.
 He is a NYT best-selling author on leadership and an Executive Coach to Fortune 100 CEOs.
-As the program manager, I learned his best practices for coaching, trained our sales teams on the content and products and introduced him at live workshops.
+As the program manager, I learned his best practices for coaching, trained our sales teams on the content and products, and introduced him at live workshops.

-The Decision: I had been in the training and coaching industry for over a decade and decided the time was right to wear the hat of a formal coach after taking the StrengthsFinder assessment.
+- The Decision: I had been in the training and coaching industry for over a decade and decided the time was right to wear a formal coach’s hat after taking the StrengthsFinder assessment.
 The results were far more specific and accurate to me as an individual than any other tool I have seen.
-The application of CliftonStrengths is the essence of positive psychology and it aligned with my Individualization (#1) and Maximizer (#2) of being growth-minded and focusing on what is right with people.
+The application of CliftonStrengths is the essence of positive psychology, and it aligned with my Individualization (#1) and Maximizer (#2) of being growth-minded and focusing on what is right with people.
 It’s a thrill for me to discover a client’s unique talents and motivators and help position them for success.

 2. Who is your ideal client?

-I specialize in mid-career executives who are in career transition – going from individual contributor to manager or director to VP.
+I specialize in mid-career executives in career transition – going from individual contributor to manager or director to VP.
 My style combines emotional intelligence with a simple action.
-I rely on my ability to spot talent and help clients move through the change—such as a promotion, new job, acquisition or organizational merger—in the most efficient way.
+I rely on my ability to spot talent and help clients move through the change—such as a promotion, new job, acquisition, or organizational merger—in the most efficient way.

 I use the William Bridges Transitions Model as a framework that helps people manage any change they are experiencing.
 Clients get a confidential and trusting conversation within the structure of a proven framework.
 I’ve been told that people are disarmed by my calming energy, and we often get to the root issues quite quickly.
 I customize the right next step that is both simple and achievable.
 Adding up the simple steps creates positive momentum in the right direction.

-I often recommend clients listen to Peter Bregman’s podcast on how to become more powerful, courageous leader.
-I’ve relied on his HBR article, “Don’t Be Nice; Be Helpful”, as a go-to resource for managers.
-His tips are simple, actionable and they work.
-His book Four Seconds aligns with the CliftonStrengths philosophy of being intentional.
+I often recommend clients listen to Peter Bregman’s podcast on becoming a more powerful, courageous leader.
+I’ve relied on his HBR article, “Don’t Be Nice; Be Helpful,” as a go-to resource for managers.
+His tips are simple, actionable, and they work.
+His book, Four Seconds, aligns with the CliftonStrengths philosophy of being intentional.

 4. How do you use your own Strengths?